Epikeia Can’t Undo Schism

 Regarding the fact that Cd.
 Slipyj was not punished for a violation that was analogous to the actions of former Ap.
 Lefebvre, who was, such non-punishment proves only one thing: The pope chose not to punish.
 The pope’s non-punishment of Cd.
 Slipyj does not, by itself, establish the liceity of the consecrations.
 It only shows that the Holy See chose not to enforce the restriction, for prudential or pastoral reasons that are glaring and obvious when the two cases are compared.

-The pope, as Supreme Legislator (and Judge), has the authority to decide whether to impose, remit, or forgo a penalty in any particular case.
+The Pope, as Supreme Legislator (and Judge), has the authority to decide whether to impose, remit, or forgo a penalty in any particular case.
 Catholics are indeed obliged to accept the pope’s juridical judgment in a concrete case, the penalty as imposed (or not imposed), and the binding legal effect of that judgment.

-The argument is that Wojtyła or Slipyj not being punished for what Lefebvre was punished for is unfair, inconsistent, etc. But, actually, the Pope, as Supreme Legislator, is entirely within his purview to choose to punish in one case but not in another, and Catholics have to accept his judgement either way.
+The [implicit] argument is that Wojtyła or Slipyj not being punished for what Lefebvre was punished for is unfair, inconsistent, etc. But, actually, the Pope, as Supreme Legislator, is entirely within his purview to choose to punish in one case but not in another, and Catholics have to accept his judgement either way.

-4. What “Ipso Jure/By Virtue of the Law Itself” Actually Means
+What “Ipso Jure/By Virtue of the Law Itself” Actually Means

 In the 1917 Code, ipso iure refers to how the penalty is incurred, not who has ultimate control over its effects.
 So when a canon says a subject is “ipso iure” suspensus it means:

-- No declaration is required
+• No declaration is required

-- No trial is required
+• No trial is required

-- *No sentence is required*
+• No sentence is required

-- The penalty is incurred at the moment of the act - automatically, as a consequence of the “law itself”
+• The penalty is incurred at the moment of the act - automatically, as a consequence of the “law itself”

 It does not mean:

-- The penalty is immune from papal control
+• The penalty is immune from papal control

-- The Pope must acknowledge or publish it
+• The Pope must acknowledge or publish it

-- The Pope cannot neutralize it silently
+• The Pope cannot neutralize it silently

-- The Pope becomes bound by the law he promulgated
+• The Pope becomes bound by the law he promulgated

-Claim: “If a penalty is incurred automatically, then it must continue unless formally lifted.”
+The article makes this implicit claim: “If a penalty is incurred automatically, then it must continue unless formally lifted.”
 That’s false in Catholic law, because:

-- The Pope is the supreme legislator
+• The Pope is the supreme legislator

-- The Pope is the supreme judge
+• The Pope is the supreme judge

-- The Pope is the supreme *dispenser* (of punishment)
+• The Pope is the supreme dispenser (of punishment)

 Even for latae sententiae penalties, the Pope can:

-- Dispense before a penalty applies
+• Dispense before a penalty applies

-- Dispense as it applies
+• Dispense as it applies

-- Dispense after it applies
+• Dispense after it applies

-- Dispense without formal process
+• Dispense without formal process

-- Dispense without public record
+• Dispense without public record

 All without contradicting the words ipso iure.